 This almond tart or Tarte de Amêndoa is the perfect finish to a Porto meal or a great afternoon treat.

 It is a simple pie made with almonds, sugar, butter, eggs, flour and milk.
-Light and crunchy while packed with almond flavors it is a treat for any sweet lovers.
+Light and crunchy while packed with almond flavors, it is a treat for any sweet lover.

 Porto offers a wide range of restaurants and cafes to choose from.

-From Michelin-star restaurants to simple mom and pop restaurants and local cafes, there are options for food traveler at every budget in Porto.
+From Michelin-star restaurants to simple mom and pop restaurants and local cafes, there are options for food travelers at every budget in Porto.

 One of our favorite things to do in Porto is to dive into the local Porto flavors at a traditional Portuguese restaurant.